JustMyerson/JustMyerson/README.md

 ---

-### :man_technologist: Graduate Software Engineer
+### 👨‍💻 Graduate Software Engineer

 🔭 Working at Yoco, a fintech company in South Africa

+### 🔍 Ask me about?

-🌱 Interested in Machine Learning, and how to apply it to medical usecases especially to improve diagnostic tools and patient outcomes
+💉 Machine Learning, and how to apply it to medical usecases especially to improve diagnostic tools and patient outcomes

+### 👨‍🎓 My Learning

 🚀 I’m currently learning React, Kotlin and Web Development in general

 ---

-### What projects am I proud of?
+### 🏆 What projects am I proud of?

 🏎️ Formula 1 information site using React